 1. Chat Rooms

 They took forever to log into and you never really knew who you were talking to.
-Plus, there was always the chance you weren’t talking to 14-year-old Annie in Ohio and were actually talking to 40-year-old Andy from Orlando.
+There was always the chance you weren’t talking to 14-year-old Annie in Ohio and were actually talking to 40-year-old Andy from Orlando.

 2. AOL Disks

 They were the little demons of direct marketing.
-These little disks always tricked you into thinking they were something cool with their fancy packaging.
+These little disks always tricked you into thinking you got something cool in the mail with their fancy packaging.
 Then, you’d rip it open to find a disk.
 To install AOL.
 As if.

 Now just a glance at Pinterest will tell you just how valuable those little disks are.
 Who knew you could turn them into disco balls for your parakeet’s cage or into ironic drink coasters.
-Now you kind-of wish you still got 50 AOL disks in the mail each week.
+Now you kind-of wish you still got 50 AOL disks in the mail each week, don’t cha?

 Remember that screeching, humming, squealing type sound that came out of your modem, like, when you logged on to the internet and stuff?
 Remember the overwhelming relief that came when it stopped and you realized the connection was completed?
 Yah, that kind of zen just doesn’t happen with the high-speed connections of today.